top of page

 V Levels are a new sixth form qualification to be introduced in September 2027, so let's take a look at what they’re about and whether they'll suit your teen.

-V Levels offer flexibility for students that aren't sure what they want to do as a job and don't suit classroom style learning with exams; so taking all A levels isn't for them because all the results depend on examinations and T Levels might feel too industry specific.
-Whether your teen plans to stop studies after sixth form, get a job or head to university to take a degree, read on to see whether V Levels could a good choice for them.
+V Levels offer flexibility for students who aren't sure what they want to do as a job and don't suit classroom-style learning with exams, so taking all A levels isn't for them because the results depend on examinations, and T Levels might feel too industry specific.
+Whether your teen plans to stop studies after sixth form, get a job or head to university to take a degree, read on to see whether V Levels could be a good choice for them.

 What are V Levels?

-V Levels, or Vocational Level Qualifications, which will be introduced as of September 2027.
-One V level will be equivalent to one A level, but with a higher proportion of non-exam assessment and will suit practical learners.
-The course lasts for 2 years.
+V Levels, or Vocational Level Qualifications, will be introduced from September 2027.
+One V Level will be equivalent to one A level, but with a higher proportion of non-exam assessment, and will suit practical learners.
+The course lasts two years.

-Students can study a selection of V Levels or mix and match different qualification types (i.e. V Levels and A levels, or V Levels and BTEC).
-This will give them greater flexibility in choosing qualifications that suit their learning style.
+Students can study a selection of V Levels or mix and match different qualification types (for example, V Levels and A levels, or V Levels and BTEC).
+This gives them greater flexibility in choosing qualifications that suit their learning style.

-The introduction of V levels will provide students with three distinct routes to getting qualifications after GCSE:
+The introduction of V Levels will provide students with three distinct routes to qualifications after GCSE:

-1. The academic route (classrooms learning and exams) - A ("Advanced") levels
+1. The academic route (classroom learning and exams): A ("Advanced") levels.

-2. The technical route (specialism in an industry area with classroom learning and industry placement graded through a combination of coursework, workplace assessment and exams) - T levels
+2. The technical route (specialism in an industry area with classroom learning and an industry placement, graded through a combination of coursework, workplace assessment and exams): T Levels.

-3. The vocational route (opportunity for students to explore different industry sectors and gain qualifications with a mix of coursework and exams - V Levels
+3. The vocational route (an opportunity for students to explore different industry sectors and gain qualifications with a mix of coursework and exams): V Levels.

-V Levels are a level 3 qualification and provide an alternative to A levels, T Levels, apprenticeships, IB, BTEC and other courses aimed at 16-19 year olds.
+V Levels are a level 3 qualification and provide an alternative to A levels, T Levels, apprenticeships, the IB, BTEC and other courses aimed at 16 to 19 year olds.

 Can V Levels help my teen go on to get further qualifications afterwards?

-Yes!
+Yes.
 There are lots of different ways students can go on to get additional qualifications, right up to degree level.
-The academic route (often A level) is the one most parents think of when considering going on to university.
-If your teen doesn't enjoy classroom learning or isn't good at sitting exams, they could choose the work route (apprenticeships), technical route (T Levels) or vocational route (V Levels) - instead.
+The academic route (often A levels) is the one most parents think of when considering university.
+If your teen doesn't enjoy classroom learning or isn't good at sitting exams, they could choose the work route (apprenticeships), the technical route (T Levels) or the vocational route (V Levels) instead.

 What can my teen study for V Levels?

-There will be a variety of courses options, introduced gradually from September 2027 through 2031.
+There will be a variety of course options, introduced gradually from September 2027 through 2031.

 From 2028, courses will expand to include: